Shawshank01/gRPC-Smart-transport-system/README.md

 - **Error Handling and Logging**: Throughout its execution, the `Main` module handles exceptions and errors gracefully, providing logs for debugging and maintenance purposes.
 This ensures that any issues can be traced and rectified promptly.

-### Conclusion

-The Smart Transport System utilizing gRPC exemplifies a modern approach to handling distributed systems in traffic and vehicle management.
-Through the efficient use of different RPC types, it promises scalability, real-time operations, and high reliability, crucial for the demanding dynamics of urban transport management.

-The Main module effectively demonstrates the integration and management capabilities within a distributed system architecture using gRPC.
-By providing an interface for interaction and ensuring robust management of service life cycles, it plays a pivotal role in the overall functionality and reliability of the Smart Transport System.
-This setup is ideal for environments that require high availability, scalability, and effective management of transport-related services.